Sunday, February 9, 2014

 The Townsville volunteer coast guard covers an area from Palm Island to Cape Cleveland and seaward to the outer reef around 60 km offshore.
 It's affiliated with Ingham coastguard which covers Hinchinbrook Island and Orpheus Islands in the Palm group.
 It's a bit like rescue insurance, rescue by the coast guard's launch is covered for members.
 (It cost's about $160/hr to run the rescue launch).
 Also members get priority and discounts for courses run at the coast guard.

-I signed up for the next 2 day VHF/ radio course and licence on this month.
+I signed up for the next 2 day VHF/ radio course and licence.
 They are run 4 times a year, once every 3 months, and take up to 20 students each time.
+Received my MROCP (Marine Radio Operators Certificate of Proficiency) card by mail from AMC (Australia Maritime College) issued March 2014.
+It covers VHF and HF radios.

 The first tip i got was the repeater station on channel 22 is located on Mt Stuart which is about 1,800 ft above sea level.
 This gives the VHF a very good range and power for coastal and reef boats.
-So one evening while finishing the radio off at home (well inland) , i switched it on to channel 22, the antenna was stowed below but it was raining so left it there.
+So one evening while finishing the radio off at home, i switched it on to channel 22, the antenna was stowed below but it was raining so left it there.
 At 1900 hours out of the blue, i was surprised to receive my first message something like this "All Stations, All stations, All stations.
 This is Townsville coast guard...signing off, resuming operations at 0700 tomorrow, OUT"..
-Eureka, the VHF radio at least half works, even when antenna-less and a few km inland!
+Eureka, the VHF radio on Ch22 works even when antenna-less.

 No comments: